JordanRL/Fermat/docs/getting-started/direct-instantiation.md

 ## ImmutableNumber

-A number which can be represented as a decimal and has a maximum precision of $`2^{63}`$ digits.
+A number which can be represented as a decimal and has a maximum scale of $`2^{63}`$ digits.
 This value is immutable, and all methods called on instances of the class will return a new instance of the same class while leaving the existing instance at its original value.

 ## MutableNumber

-A number which can be represented as a decimal and has a maximum precision of $`2^{63}`$ digits.
+A number which can be represented as a decimal and has a maximum scale of $`2^{63}`$ digits.
 This value is mutable, and all methods called on instances of the class will return the same instance after modification, while the previous value will be lost.

 # Values of Fraction